Cryptographic Specifications of CryptPeer

 modeled as a component providing:

-- a restricted API,
+- a restricted API;

-The design respects the principles:
+The design follows these principles:

 - 256-bit symmetric robustness;